I hear it a lot. ‘Birth Plan’ is restrictive, inflexible, even conflictive.

 A good birth plan, or a birth map, is a document containing your informed decisions for various pathways.

-You have the right to refuse, or insist, on various procedures.
-If you care provider uses words like “let” or “allow”, these are red flags.
+You have the right to refuse or insist on various procedures.
+If your care provider uses words like “flexible”, “let”, or “allow”, these are red flags.
 You should not have to fight for your rights when you are in labour.
 Your thinking brain needs to shut down, so your primal brain can take over, so you can be flooded with positive birth hormones.
 Feeling safe and supported is important to this process.
 Being uninterrupted is critical.
 Your birth map becomes your voice.
 It allows your support person to advocate for you.

 Informed.
 Supported.
 Confident.

-This also means that your support person is empowered, and brings positive hormones into the space.
+This also means that your support person is empowered, bringing positive hormones into the space.
 If your support is fearful or anxious, this can impact your hormones.
 Hormones are contagious.
-Wondering where to start with becoming informed? check this out!